saturncloud/dask-saturn/README.md

 > Note: If the cluster is already running then you can't change the settings.
 > Attempting to do so will raise a warning.

+Use the `autoclose` option to set up a cluster that is tied to the client kernel.
+This functions like a regular dask `LocalCluster`, when your jupyter kernel dies or is restarted, the dask cluster will close.

 ## Adjust number of workers
 Once you have a cluster you can interact with it via the jupyter widget, or using the `scale` and `adapt` methods.